cycfi/elements/docs/setup.md

 ### Using [CLion](https://www.jetbrains.com/clion/):

-1. Simply open the CMakeLists.txt file using CLion.
-2. Open Preferences.
-Under Build, Execution, Deployment/CMake, add -DBOOST_ROOT=your/boost/path to your CMake options

-If placed the cycfi infra and json somewhere else, then you need to add the cmake variables CYCFI_INFRA_ROOT, and CYCFI_JSON_ROOT too:
+Simply open the CMakeLists.txt file using CLion.
+If you placed the cycfi infra and json somewhere else, then you need to add the cmake variables CYCFI_INFRA_ROOT, and CYCFI_JSON_ROOT by opening Preferences and under Build, Execution, Deployment/CMake, add:
 ```
 -DCYCFI_INFRA_ROOT=cycfi/infra/path -CYCFI_JSON_ROOT=cycfi/json/path
 ```